 Being only a short flight away over the Irish Sea, Dublin is a fairly affordable city break destination with great deals on flights and reasonably priced hotels available almost year-round.
-After getting such a great deal the last thing you want is to find that the costs of your holiday activities have left you broke, so icelolly.com are sharing some great tips on how to enjoy Dublin without breaking the bank!
+After getting such a great deal the last thing you want is to find that the costs of your holiday activities have left you broke, so icelolly.com are sharing some great tips on how to enjoy Dublin city breaks without breaking the bank!

 Trinity College is one of the most famous sites in Dublin and it’s open to the public!
 An admission fee applies to see the Book of Knells, but you can wander around the grounds and see the beautiful architecture for free.

 The guided tours of the castle are only available for a fee, but the castle grounds are open to all at no charge and the exterior of the Georgian building is impressive in itself.
 The Chester Beatty Library is also free to enter.

 Free guided walking tours depart daily and cover the city’s main sights including O’Connell Street, Christchurch Cathedral and Temple Bar.
 Alternatively if you want to go it alone, you can find some great self-guided tours on TripAdvisor’s City Guide app.